Asymptotic Structure with a positive cosmological constant: Conformal geometry and infinity

 \section{Conformal geometry and infinity}

 Studying isolated systems, among other aspects of gravity, requires investigating the asymptotic properties of the space-time.
 The geometrisation of infinity as the boundary of the conformal completion \cite{Penrose65} avoids the use of limits and facilitates the employment of covariant methods.
 Indeed, this boundary `attached' to the space-time is the suitable arena for describing the radiative degrees of freedom of the gravitational field.
+Many of the results that appear in this section are already known --see e.g. \cite{Szabados2015,Ashtekar2014,Kroon}-- and details are included for completeness.